azizodiljonov/bash/README.md

-                Here you can find useful bash scripts for everyday or corporate automation!
+                Here you can find useful bash scripts for automation!